Macrometacorp/docs/docs/photoniq/p3/index.md

 Key capabilities of P3 include:

-- **AI-Driven Website Performance Optimization**: Uses machine learning and AI-native technologies to analyze, reorganize, and optimize your CSS and JavaScript for accelerated load times and improved user experience.
+- **AI-Driven Website Performance Optimization**: P3 uses machine learning and AI-native technologies to analyze, reorganize, and optimize your CSS and JavaScript website files for accelerated load times and improved user experience.

-- **Fully-Managed Service**: Reduces the need for continuous technical oversight, conserving resources and allowing your team to focus on core business goals.
+- **Fully-Managed Service**: Reduces the need for continuous technical oversight, conserving resources and allowing your team to focus on other core business goals.

 - **Enhanced Core Web Vitals**: Targets key metrics that improve user engagement and search engine visibility, driving more organic traffic and increasing revenue potential.